 These products offer all-day hydration, even under environmental stress or dry conditions.

-In aesthetic medicine, slow-release hyaluronic acid-based fillers are a major innovation.
-These fillers are formulated to gradually release hyaluronic acid into the skin over a longer period, ensuring continuous hydration and lasting improvement in skin quality.
+In aesthetic-oriented medicine, long lasting hyaluronic acid based fillers are a major innovation.
+These fillers are formulated to release hyaluronic acid gradually into the skin over a longer period, thus ensuring continuous hydration and a lasting improvement in skin quality.

-These new formulations extend the beneficial effects of hyaluronic acid, thereby reducing the frequency of injection sessions.
-Products such as Restylane Refyne and Juvederm Volite are designed to maintain deep hydration while improving the skin’s elasticity and radiance.
+These new formulations extend the beneficial effects of hyaluronic acid, reducing the frequency of injection sessions.
+These products are designed to maintain deep hydration while improving the skin’s elasticity and radiance.

-These fillers are particularly suited for patients seeking to prevent signs of aging or improve their skin quality once a year.
-They are used to intensely hydrate specific areas such as the cheeks, temples, and lip contour, with a natural plumping effect.
+These fillers are particularly suitable for patients looking to prevent signs of aging or to improve their skin quality once a year.
+They are used to intensely hydrate specific areas such as the cheeks, the temples and the lip contour, and the plumping effect is natural.

-Hyaluronic acid is part of protocols such as Skin Prevent, Skin Restore and Skin Training.
+Hyaluronic acid is part of the Skin Prevent, Skin Restore and Skin Training protocols.

-This distinction allows doctors to choose the formulation best suited to each patient’s specific needs, ensuring optimal results in terms of hydration and natural facial restructuring.
+This distinction allows doctors to choose the formulation best suited to the specific needs of each patient, thus ensuring optimal results in terms of hydration and natural facial restructuring.

 Hyaluronic acid is often combined with other active ingredients to maximize its hydrating effects and provide additional benefits.